Kanban – Whaa, I released a Monster! – 10 Recommendations

 - Go for efficiency at last. – If you have stability in your workflow, then you can tweak the efficiency of individual lanes.

 - Individual boards for multiple teams. – If you have multiple teams it is your decision to set up for each team an individual board or to visualise all work in one board.

 - One common backlog for multiple teams working on the same topic/product. – If multiple teams work on one single project, product, or (organisational) topic use one single backlog for all teams.
 Dependencies and relationships between work items can be handled easier if all items are in one backlog rather be distributed over multiple backlogs.

-- Make Process Policies Explicit. – Use simple colored post-its to state entry and exit conditions for your Kanban lanes, if needed.
-By doing this, the board becomes right from the start a living documentation of your applied work policies.
+- Make Process Policies Explicit. – Use simple coloured post-its to state entry and exit conditions for your Kanban lanes, if needed.
+By doing this, the board becomes right from the start living documentation of your applied work policies.

 Here is my collection of publicly available online tools and methods for Kanban.

 - David J. Anderson: Kanban – Successful Evolutionary Change for your Technology Business.
 Blue Hole Press, 2010.